 Skip to content

-The scheme allows Londoners with mobility impairment which prevents them from using buses or trains to travel in the contractor’s licensed radio taxis (black cabs) at subsidised rates.
+The scheme allows Londoners with mobility impairment which prevents them from using buses or trains to travel in some licensed taxis (black cabs) at subsidised rates.

-If you meet this eligibility criteria, you will need to complete an application form.
-To request an application form please contact Taxicard scheme directly on 0845 4154156 or apply online.
+If you meet these eligibility criteria, you will need to complete an application form:

 Please note that you may be required to provide proof of where you live and evidence to support your application.